 A quick definition of an antagonist

 So, what does antagonist mean?
 Well, it usually means trouble for the protagonist (central force) of a story.
-There are plenty of different ways that screenwriters use a variety of obstacles to antagonize their protagonists.
+There are plenty of different ways that writers use a variety of obstacles to antagonize their protagonists.

 ANTAGONIST DEFINITION